dsieradzki/makoon/README.md

 ## :grey_question: What is this?

-**K4Prox** is a desktop application, for managing Kubernetes installations in Proxmox VE.
-The application automates creating a high available multi-node Kubernetes cluster *(tested on Proxmox 7.2-7)*.
+**K4Prox** is a desktop application, for managing Kubernetes installations in Proxmox VE, in few clicks you can create a high available multi-node Kubernetes cluster *(tested on Proxmox 7.2-7)*.

 **What does the K4Prox under the hood?**